dastrzelecka/challenge_portfolio_DorStr/README.md

 #### General purpose

-:point_right: [Scouts Panel](https://scouts.futbolkolektyw.pl/) is an application for football scouts to track players, games and their statistics.
+:point_right: <B>[Scouts Panel](https://scouts.futbolkolektyw.pl/)</b> is an application for football scouts to track players, games and their statistics.
 It enables adding new players and games and generating reports after logging in.

 #### Functionalities